jjvanzon/Circular-Language-Spec/spec/overview.md

 - ![](images/Circle%20Language%20Spec%20Overview.007.png)

   One possible application of how this language might run in practice, is one where systems may be composed of *system objects*.
 System objects could be the *actual* objects, that a system runs on.
-Maybe this is a specific use case of the language, but describing it, seems to have allowed more generally usable things fall out.
-One of the intentions of system objects could be, to manage *relations* between objects.
-They might also control *system aspects*, such as __Class__, __Interface__, __Execution__ and __Data__.
-Those aspects could be controlled through *system commands*.
+Maybe this is a specific use case of the language, but describing it, seems to have allowed more generally usable things to fall out.
+One of the intentions of system objects could be, to manage *relationships* between objects.
+They might also control *system aspects*, such as __Value__, __Object__, __Class__, __Interface__ and __Execution__ and __Multiplicity__.
+Those aspects could be controlled through *system commands* like __Get__ and __Set__.
 The story moves on to assignment commands.
-The idea is that assignment command copy an aspect from one object to another.
+The idea is that assignment commands copy an aspect from one object to another.
 The *System Objects* documentation also tries to show connectors, connections and different notational forms to regulate these aspects.

 ### Black Boxes